Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > Do not use a standard MO2 install downloaded from other locations, it will (probably) not work!
 > Again, this Wabbajack list download process will include it's own modified instance for MO2.
 Use this one!

-J. **Create Antivirus Exceptions for MO2 and 7D2D**
+J. **Create Antivirus Exceptions for the MO2 and 7D2D Executables**

-You might need to create Antivirus Exceptions for MO2 and 7DtD.
+You might need to create Antivirus Exceptions for MO2 and 7DtD executables.

 There are other programs that might be preventing you from launching 7DtD from MO2.